TheDarkSkyXD/arch-spec-site/archspec-docs/iterations/version-01-bootstrap/archspec-bootstrap-spec.md

 #### Review Screen

-- Tabbed interface for specification sections
+- Tabbed interface for specification
 - Edit buttons for each section
 - Export button